Yoric/ronin-time-bureaucrats/here-there-and-right-behind-you-the-bureaucracy.md

 We offer a comprehensive choice of culturally-appropriate Heavens and Hells for most beliefs throughout the past, present and future history of mankind.

-Time After Time After Time Corporation, where we take care of the dead, for as many eternities as it takes!
+Time After Time After Time Corporation, where we take care of the dead, for as many forevers as it takes!

 #### Time Will Tell, Incorporated